nts345045/datacube_resp_tool/README.md

 This repository includes a `make_venv.sh` that builds a Python3 virtual environment in the repository directory, activates it, and runs the included example.

+You can also use this script without building the VENV if you already have an (virtual) environment installed that meets the dependency requirements.

 ## General Use
 The `datacube_resp_tool.py` script includes a command line wrapper and brief documentation on its use (see `python3 datacube_resp_tool.py --help`).
 The `make_venv.sh` also includes